MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/ios-guide.md

     This installs the TACO *remote agent*, a secure build server that runs on the Mac and processes commands from Visual Studio.
 You'll connect to it from your Windows computer so that you can build, run, and debug iOS apps from within Visual Studio.

+	> [!NOTE]
-	> **Note:** Many developers are used to seeing instructions for installing node modules that include executing the `npm` under control of the `sudo` command (e.g. `sudo npm install -g some_module`).
+	> Many developers are used to seeing instructions for installing node modules that include executing the `npm` under control of the `sudo` command (e.g. `sudo npm install -g some_module`).
 That's not needed, and actually creates a huge security risk on your Mac.
 You should be able to install the
 	> module with the command listed; if you can't, and see an `EACCESS` error in the terminal's output when the installation fails, see [*Fixing npm Permissions*](https://docs.npmjs.com/getting-started/fixing-npm-permissions) for instructions on how to fix the issue, then try again.

 At this point, you're probably asking yourself why you haven't installed Apache Cordova.
 That's because you don't need to; Cordova and its dependencies are automatically acquired and installed as needed during the build process.